bangwww/myTask/README.md

 # Test application for SmartexLab

 ###Timing(very conditionally)
-1.When loaded, gets a list of users from the following url: http://jsonplaceholder.typicode.com/users - 2 hours 2.Displays some basic info of the users in an html table or whatever you want - 2 hours 3.Allows opening a detailed view for a user (modal window - one at a time is fine) - 1 hour 4.Add some basic css to make the table (and other elements) easy on the eyes - 1 hour
+1. When loaded, gets a list of users from the following url: http://jsonplaceholder.typicode.com/users - 2 hours
+2. Displays some basic info of the users in an html table or whatever you want - 2 hours
+3. Allows opening a detailed view for a user (modal window - one at a time is fine) - 1 hour
+4. Add some basic css to make the table (and other elements) easy on the eyes - 1 hour

 ###instalation